-Our cash, cash equivalents, and investments totaled \$84.8 million at June 30, 2018.
-Of this amount, approximately 86% was held by our foreign subsidiaries and subject to repatriation tax considerations.
-These foreign funds were located primarily in the United Kingdom, Malaysia, Singapore and Mexico and to a lesser extent in India, Canada, Germany and China among others.
+Our cash, cash equivalents, and investments totaled \$96.3 million at June 30, 2019.
+Of this amount, approximately 87% was held by our foreign subsidiaries and subject to repatriation tax considerations.
+These foreign funds were held primarily in Singapore, Mexico, the United Kingdom, Malaysia, and India and to a lesser extent in Canada, Albania, and Germany among others.
 We intend to permanently reinvest certain earnings from foreign operations, and we currently do not anticipate that we will need this cash in foreign countries to fund our U.S. operations.
-In the event we repatriate cash from certain foreign operations and if withholding taxes have not been previously provided on the related earnings, we would provide for withholding taxes at the time we change our intention with regard to the reinvestment of those earnings.
+In the event we repatriate cash from certain foreign operations and if taxes have not previously been withheld on the related earnings, we would provide for withholding taxes at the time we change our intention with regard to the reinvestment of those earnings.